zomfg/Lightpack/Software/res/moodlamps/README.md

 **Recommended way:**

-For convinience, Prismatik partially exposes `QColor` class, see [here for documentation](https://doc.qt.io/qt-5/qcolor.html) and [here for exposed methods](/Software/src/QColorMetaWrapper.hpp).
+For convenience, Prismatik partially exposes `QColor` class, see [here for documentation](https://doc.qt.io/qt-5/qcolor.html) and [here for exposed methods](/Software/src/QColorMetaWrapper.hpp).
 Prismatik uses `QColor` internally so for best compatibility it's better to use this class.
 Raw RGB values should work, but use them at your own risk.